Colviz/Elective-manager/README.md

 ### **Department Interface**
 - [x] 2 Admins (Super Admin (H.O.D.) and Elective poster (Professor)).
-- [ ] Super Admin gets the final list of students selected for each elective.
+- [ ] Department admin gets the final list of students selected for each elective.
-- [ ] Elective poster have the ability to post multiple electives.
+- [x] Elective poster have the ability to post multiple electives.
-- [ ] Elective posting confirmation will go to Admin once approved by Super Admin.
+- [x] Elective posting confirmation will go to Admin once approved by Super Admin.
-- [ ] Elective when approved by Super Admin and published, will be open for registrations.
+- [x] Elective when approved by Super Admin and published, will be open for registrations.
 - [ ] if (total no. of seats for electives < no. ofstudents registered) { then admin will get a notification regarding this along with Super admin. } <sup>problem</sup> there is a problem in it, how can we handle this for all different type of electives(UG 3rd year & PG final year, branch wise).
 - [x] Add UG/PG Elective, subject codes will be chosen from dropdown.
-- [ ] Add option for no. of seats available for the elective.
+- [x] Add option for no. of seats available for the elective.
 - [ ] if (no. of registered students for the elective <= no. of seats available) { Students status will remain automatically **Confirmed** }<br>
 else if ( no. of students > no. of seats available) { then no. of students till no. of seats (sorted by CGPA and priority) will have their status as **Confirmed** by default and others status will be **Waiting** }
-- [ ] if (the elective poster rejects any student with the status as **Confirmed** by default) { then he/she needs to give a strong and valid reason for rejection with reason of min. characters 10.<br>Student gets its notification by mail and on the interface. }
 - [ ] Add auto close registration when the no. of students == no. of seats available, will opt for this option on the time of publishing of elective.
 - [ ] Can view the list of students selected and the students who've applied for the elective.
-- [ ] When posting elective will post the following details - No. of seats, Elective code (as multiple electives), Name of professor taking the course, Any additional information, Auto close registration/not.
+- [x] When posting elective will post the following details - No. of seats, Elective code (as multiple electives), Name of professor taking the course, Any additional information, Auto close registration/not.
-- [ ] Have the option to update elective details after posting (Keep in mind about auto close registration case).
+- [x] Have the option to update elective details after posting (Keep in mind about auto close registration case).
 - [ ] Timestamp will be added on every registration request,rejection, publishing elective, super admin confirmation, updating, etc.
 - [x] Department name, elective names, etc. will be available from CC.

 ### **Student Interface**
 - [ ] Mail sending on successful allotment of seat, rejection.
-- [ ] Login will be with the help of roll no.
+- [x] Login will be with the help of roll no.
 - [ ] After logging in student will prioritize electives (Priority once set can't be updated - show prompt).
 - [ ] Show students all info available for the elective including the no. of vacant seats, also the last CGPI selected and applied (update dynamically).
 - [ ] After the student applies show his/her status in each elective (update dynamically).